-§ 46.
-Financial Disclosure Report-Forms; Time of Filing; Corrections; Late Filing; Failure to File.

-- A. Report Forms; Certification.
-Each Candidate filing for elective office of the Cherokee Nation shall file with the Election Commission, a certified monthly and final financial disclosure report on forms provided by the Election Commission.
-The report shall include information for each of the financial agents named by the Candidate pursuant to § 42 of this Title. - B. Time of Filing Monthly Report; Late Filing, Failure to File.
-Each Candidate shall deliver a complete monthly financial disclosure report to the Election Commission Office beginning with a report for the month that the Candidate filed for office.
-The report shall comprise of the entire previous month, beginning on the first day of the month and ending on the last.
-The report shall be due on the 15th day of the following month.
-In the event that the Election Commission has not received a monthly report by the 15th day of the month in which it was due, the Election Commission shall impose a fine in the amount of \$100 on the Candidate and shall send a notice of the failure to meet the deadline and notice of the fine to the Candidate by certified mail return receipt requested.
+- § 46.
+Financial Disclosure Report-Forms; Time of Filing; Corrections; Late Filing; Failure to File; Complaints. - A. Report Forms; Certification.
+Each Candidate filing for elective office of the Cherokee Nation shall file with the Election Commission, a certified monthly and final Ffinancial Ddisclosure Rreport on forms provided by the Election Commission.
+The report shall include information for each of the Ffinancial Aa gents named by the Candidate pursuant to § 42 of this Title. - B. Time of Filing Monthly Report; Late Filing, Failure to File.
+Each Candidate shall deliver a complete monthly Ffinancial Ddisclosure Rreport to the Election Commission Office beginning with a report for the month that the Candidate filed for office.
+The report shall be comprised of the entire previous month, beginning on the first day of the month and ending on the last day of the month.
+The report shall be due byon the 15th day of the following month.
+In the event that the Election Commission has not received a monthly report by the 15th day of the month in which it was due, failure to file a final report or revised final report when due or failure to refile an incomplete report when due, the Election Commission shall impose a fine in the amount of \$100 on the Candidate and shall send a notice of the failure to meet the deadline and notice of the fine to the Candidate by certified mail return receipt requested.
 Unless the Candidate can show extenuating circumstances for his or her failure to file a report or the filing of an incomplete report by the 15th day of the month following the month in which it was due; failure to meet the deadline for any two monthly reports; or failure to pay a fine by the date of election, the Candidate shall be disqualified from the election by the Election Commission after notice and hearing.
 Said disqualification may be appealed to the Cherokee Nation Supreme Court.
-The Election Commission shall expedite all such proceedings.

-- C. Time of Filing Final Report.
-The Candidate or his or her financial agent shall file a final financial disclosure report no later than five (5) days prior to the date for swearing in of the successful C andidates.
+The Election Commission shall expedite all such proceedings. - C. Time of Filing Final Report.
+The Candidate or his or her Ffinancial Aagent shall file a final Ffinancial Dd isclosure Rreport no later than five (5) days prior to the date for swearing in of the successful Candidates.
 The Candidate receiving the highest number of votes in any Cherokee Nation Election shall not be eligible to take office until his or her final report is filed. - D. Corrections: Revisions; Retention of Reports.
 The Election Commission shall give the Candidate an opportunity to correct any deficiency or error in his or her reports.
-Any contributions received during the six months period following said election date shall be recorded on a revised final report to be filed no later than the first of the month following the expiration date of said six-month period.
-The reports shall be maintained by the Election Commission Office, which shall preserve the reports in a secure location for at least five years, during which time they shall be a public record available for inspection and copying for a reasonable fee for search and/or making copies of such reports.
+Any contributions and/or expenditures received during the six months period following said election date shall be recorded on a revised final report to be filed no later than the first of the month following the expiration date of said six-month period.
+The reports shall be maintained by the Election Commission Office, which shall preserve the reports in a secure location for at least five years, during which time they shall be a public record available for inspection and copying by the Election Commission for a reasonable fee for search and/or making copies of such reports provided that no photo shall be taken by cell phone, camera or other electronic device.